-I started thinking about the term “Pro” the other day while riding around the (Santa Ynez) Valley with some of our Ride Camp guests.
-A small group of us were spinning up a local favorite canyon, Martin and I handlebar to handlebar.
-Overheard behind me was “well, riding with guys like these makes you appreciate the fact that they are great bike handlers.
+I started thinking about the term “Pro” the other day while riding around the Santa Ynez Valley with some of our Ride Camp guests.
+A small group of us were spinning up our favorite canyon, Martin and I handlebar to handlebar.
+Overheard behind me was, “Well, riding with guys like these makes you appreciate the fact that they are great bike handlers.
 You know Greg was a pro rider.”

 I was taken aback briefly for the reason that I was never a Pro.
 Where did that come from?
 Pro and Greg Lyeki can’t be used in the same sentence!
 Was it the shaved legs?
 I think most wannabe hack cyclists would love to overhear the term pro used with their name in a single utterance.
 Me?
 No way!
 I have never put in the time.
 Never dedicated my whole life to something so intense, and given up so much in order to be at the top, to be the elite.
 It was a fantasy for a short time, but many other things sparked my interest and popped up along the way.
 But, wait a second.
 Maybe I am a pro…